alirezanet/Gridify/README.md

 ## Want to support us?

--  Don't forget to ⭐ this repo on GitHub!
+-  Don't forget to give a ⭐ to this repo on GitHub!
 -  Share your feedback and ideas to improve the library!
 -  Share the library on your favorite social media and your friends!
 -  Help us to improve the documentation!